Life Purpose: What Does it Mean and How to Find It?

 The ‘Purpose of Life Purpose’

-One truth needs to be acknowledged: whether we like it or not, we are not on this planet solely to enjoy ourselves and exist until the end of our time.
 We are here to contribute to the world and the people around us, realize the meaning of our life purpose, while some form of sacrifice should be an expected part of life.

 “Choose your sacrifice, and within it, choose your suffering.
 It will find you in life regardless, so better choose a suffering you will enjoy.”

-The Universe made us naturally inclined and happy while doing something we were meant to be doing.
+One important thing to remember about life purpose is that the universe made us naturally inclined and happy while doing something we were meant to be doing.
 On the contrary, whenever we are not on our highest path towards our purpose, life will feel out of balance, unfulfilling, and dull, pushing us to seek more.

 Small vs Grand Life Purpose

-“…you can never really know how you touched the lives and the world around you, and what great, tiny purpose you might have already completed.”
+“You can never really know how you touched the lives and the world around you, and what great, tiny purpose you might have already completed.”

 I truly hope this little piece of my Ikigai helped you discover yours.
-Do not be afraid of anything, you have all the support you need to follow it, just believe that you do.
+Do not be afraid of anything; you have all the support you need to follow it; just believe that you do.

 Ikigai translates to ‘’What is worth living for’’.